Maze Guard

 About the Game:

-Players assume the role of the minotaur, who is housing his half sister Ariadne.
-As her beauty is known across the land, countless admirers try to win her over, which led to her searching for a refugee in her animalistic brother’s maze.
-In exchange for warding off the unwanted adorers and providing food, she spends time with him and reads him stories.
+Players take on the role of the Minotaur, who houses his half-sister Ariadne.
+As her beauty is known all over the land, countless admirers try to win her over, leading her to seek refuge in her animal brother’s labyrinth.
+In return for fending off unwanted admirers and providing food, she spends time with him and reads him stories.

-To keep her saturated, the minotaur can collect grapes spawning throughout the maze, which avoids forcing her to leave the maze in need of a meal.
+To keep her fed, the Minotaur can collect grapes that spawn throughout the maze, preventing her from being forced to leave the maze in need of a meal.

-Since he’s also a big and impressive character, a loud roar is enough to scare the intruders away.
-These enter the labyrinth at four different points, walking on pre-planned routes towards the center.
-If an enemy reaches Ariadne’s hideout, they occupy one of eight kneel spots in front of her pagode and start romancing her.
+Since he’s also a large and imposing figure, a loud roar is enough to scare off any intruders.
+They will enter the maze at four different points and follow pre-determined routes towards the centre.
+Once an enemy reaches Ariadne’s hideout, they will take one of the eight kneeling positions in front of her pagoda and begin to worship her.

-With the first declaration of devotion, a timer starts ticking down, and marking game over.
-On reaching zero, Ariadne gives in to her suitors‘ pleas, leaving the labyrinth.
+When the first declaration of devotion is made, a timer will start ticking down, marking the end of the game.
+At zero, Ariadne gives in to her suitors‘ pleas and leaves the maze.

-As the unwanted guests‘ numbers increase, a minimap helps players to keep track.
-To not fully render the maze-factor of the labyrinth useless, the player’s own position is not shown.
+As the number of unwanted guests increases, a minimap helps players keep track.
+To keep the maze factor of the labyrinth from being completely useless, the player’s own position is not displayed.

 My tasks: